kcarnold/cs344/content/outline.md

 Let `$y_i$` be the correct class for the `$i$`th example in a batch.
 Let `$p_i$` be the probability of that class, as computed by the softmax function.
 Then the cross-entropy loss for that example is `$-\log(p_i)$`.
 The cross-entropy loss for the whole batch is the average of the losses for each example.

+- Can be thought of as "surprise"
+- Like MSE, lower is better.
+- How to get lower?
+Be confident in the right answer, and not confident in the wrong answers.
 - How to compute it, for a classification setting?
   1. Compute the classifier's scores for each class.
   2. Convert them into probabilities (usually by softmax)